-It is useful for analysis purposes to develop models able to predict the effect of demagnetization of the flux measured by the sensors, "ANSYS-Maxwell" software has been used for this purpose [37].
-Fig. 4a and Fig. 5a show the ideal flux measured by the three analog Hall-effect sensors (B{ma}, B{mb}) and B{mc}) in the x and y-axis directions respectively for the case of an ideal machine (i.e. purely sinusoidal waveforms).
+It is useful for analysis purposes to develop models able to predict the effect of demagnetization of the flux measured by the sensors.
+Fig. 4a and Fig. 5a show the ideal flux measured by the three analog hall-effect sensors $(B{ma}, B{mb} \text{ and } B{mc})$ in the x and y-axis directions respectively for the case of an ideal machine (i.e. purely sinusoidal waveforms).
 These ideal results agree with the experimental results shown in Fig. 2 and Fig. 3.
-Higher-order harmonics observed in the experimental results, see Fig. 2 and Fig. 3, are due to the non sinusoidal distribution of the flux in a real machine.
-Fig. 4b and Fig. 5b show the corresponding zero-sequence magnetic flux densities, B{mda0} (1), for the x and y-axis directions respectively.
-In case of a demagnetized PM, the flux measured by the Hall-effect sensors will not be sinusoidal anymore but shaped by the demagnetized PMs.
+Fig. 4b and Fig. 5b show the corresponding zero-sequence magnetic flux densities, B{mdq0} (1), for the x and y-axis directions respectively.
+In case of a demagnetized PMs, the flux measured by the hall-effect sensors will not be sinusoidal anymore but shaped by the demagnetized PMs.
 Such shaped flux measurements can be modeled as the product of the signals shown in Fig. 4a and Fig. 5a by a window function.
-The value of this window function is 1 when healthy PMs face the sensor and <1 if demagnetized PMs face the sensor.
-Window functions for sensors a, b and c (W{ma} , W{mb} and W{mc}) will be shifted by 120 electrical degrees, which is the physical angle between adjacent sensors.
-More precise window functions could be defined using stator and rotor design information, e.g. magnet shape, magnet layers, flux barriers, stator teeth design, etc.
+Such window functions will be identical for sensors a, b and c but shifted by 120 electrical degrees.
+Windows functions of the type shown in Fig. 4c and Fig. 5c have been found to fit well with experimental measurements.